Westerdals/pro104-eksamen-gruppe11/docs/README.md

 **Before you continue, ensure you have meet the following requirements:**
 * You have installed an browser for display like Firefox, Google Chrome, Opera, Safari etc.
+* Preferable in Google Chrome, as it is best optimized for Google Chrome. (based on the requirements)
 * Text editor
 * NodeJS